 After the sale of Camp Bow Wow in 2014, Heidi launched her non-profit Moms Fight Back, which is now part of the Fight Back Foundation.
 The Fight Back Foundation is a 501c(3) incubator built to support social entrepreneurs that want to tackle the most pressing issues confronting kids in Colorado today.
 Their team works to give our start-ups access to mentors, funders, and partners to tackle the problem from all sides and set them up for a sustainable, successful future.

 Last year, Heidi won a heated statewide race for the University of Colorado’s Board of Regents, which oversees the $4B CU system.
 She is also on various boards focusing on entrepreneurship, education reform and women’s issues including Colorado Succeeds, Job Creators Network, the Steamboat Institute and Leadership Program of the Rockies.

-Heidi is married to Jason, one of the top competitive BBQ cooks in the country, www.gquebbq.com, and is the proud mom of Tori, Hollie and toddler twins, Jack and Jenna.
+Heidi is married to Jason, who has one of the top BBQ restaurants in the state, and has four children, Tori, Hollie, and twins Jack and Jenna.